samaig/drex/README.md

-# Drex (NY Times Data Api)
+# Drex (Java Reactive Spring boot API example app)

-Drex is a Java reactive spring boot application that allows you to query the New York Times data api. from [New York Times Developer API.](https://developer.nytimes.com/apis)
+Drex is an example java reactive application for accessing and exposing apis.
+In this example, I'm using the New York Times Developer API from [New York Times Developer API.](https://developer.nytimes.com/apis)

+You can clone or fork this repository and modify it to your requirements.

 ## Setup & Installation
 mysql db - (you can use any db of your choice)